Replacing functors with enriched ones: Introduction

 In Goodwillie calculus, an important role is played by symmetric multilinear functors.
 Since the intended applications of this work lie in Goodwillie calculus, we also deduce analogues of our main results for (symmetric) functors of multiple variables in \Cref{ssec:MultireducedFunctors,ssec:MultilinearFunctors}.

-The proofs of our main results all follow roughly the same strategy.
+While there are substantial differences in the details of the proofs of our main results, they all follow the same general strategy.
 Namely, in all cases we use (derived) enriched left Kan extensions to replace functors with enriched ones, which we construct either using bar constructions or enriched coends.
 Our results are then deduced through a careful analysis of these bar constructions and enriched coends.